 Tina challenged us to find a picture of her family's restaurant in Melrose.
 Whoever found it first was promised a plate of cookies.
 That was all the incentive we needed!
 The only picture found was one featuring the building for Transitone, makers of state-of-the-art transistors in the 1950s, but which shows, across the street, the front entrance to Garveys.

 From his DCF file, we know that on June 17, 1950 Dorothy Garvey would take Robert to Charlestown for the Bunker Hill Day Parade 1950.
-It is noteworthy the picture placed at the top of the Boston Globe article on the parade would be of "The Rascal King."
-Though he had been voted out of office a year earlier, the loudest cheers from parade-goers came when James Michael Curley Boston passed by.
+It is noteworthy this picture of "The Rascal King" was placed at the top of the Boston Globe article on the parade.
+Though he had been voted out of office a year earlier, the loudest cheers from parade-goers still erupted when Curley passed.

 Gobsmacked is a word we used several times in the book as new surprises and connections were revealed.
-But, frankly, there was no word we could find to accurately describe our reaction to the full story of Mary, which is told in our book, Little Mister Victory.
+But, frankly, there was no word we could find to accurately describe our reaction to the full story of Robert's life and of his daughter Tina's search for his mother and father, all of which is told in our book, Little Mister Victory.
 It will be published in the Spring of 2026.
 Please subscribe to either (or both) our INSTAGRAM and FACEBOOK pages for updates.

 Copyright © 2024 David Kruh - All Rights Reserved.